Fruitopia: Advertising

-They featured animation using imagery of fruit arrayed in colorful, spinning kaleidoscope patterns.
+Fruitopia television advertisements featured animation using imagery of fruit arrayed in colorful, spinning kaleidoscope patterns.
 This was accompanied by idealistic aphorisms reminiscent of hippie poetry of the 1960s, such as might be found in advertisements which ran in underground press newspapers of the period.
-Background music on several of the ads was provided by the Muffs, Kate Bush, and the Cocteau Twins.
+Background music on several of the ads was provided by the Muffs, Kate Bush, and Cocteau Twins.
 An example ad copy ran as follows:

 Its recurring slogan was "Fruitopia: for the mind, body, and planet."

 Trial in Greece

 In 1997, Greek writer Eugene Trivizas won the first stage of a legal battle against Coca-Cola.
 This prevented the multinational company from registering Fruitopia as a trademark for soft drinks, as it was already trademarked for the title of his TV serial and comic-strip books.
-The court decided that Coca-Cola had unlawfully appropriated his intellectual property.
-Coca-Cola appealed against the decision and, in December 1999, the relevant court of appeal ruled once again in his favor prohibiting the use of his intellectual property as a trademark for soft drinks.
+The court decided that Coca-Cola had unlawfully appropriated Trivizas' intellectual property.
+Coca-Cola appealed against the decision and, in December 1999, the relevant court of appeal ruled once again in his favor prohibiting the use of Trivizas' intellectual property as a trademark for soft drinks.

 2000s drawback

 By the end of the 1990s, Fruitopia had struggled to be profitable.
-In 2003, the Fruitopia line was all but discontinued in the United States, with some flavors being revamped under the Minute Maid moniker; Minute Maid, the world's largest juice brand, was largely responsible for the lagging sales of Fruitopia.
-A similar situation occurred with PepsiCo, who replaced their own Fruitopia clone, Fruit Works, with the enduring Tropicana moniker.
+In 2003, the Fruitopia line was all but discontinued in the United States, with some flavors being revamped under the Minute Maid moniker.
+A similar situation occurred with PepsiCo, who replaced their own Snapple clone, Fruit Works, with the enduring Tropicana moniker.